robinboncoeur/mygitblender/README.md

 # Figure Shaders

 **Please Note:**
 In order to install the files easily into Blender, please download the contents of the make_shaders folder in the list above (the one under Archive).
 To do so, click on the make_shaders link, then click on the green Clone or Download button.
+This will create the **make_shaders-master.zip** file, which you will select when you "Install From File..." in Blender.

 **Figure Shaders** is a script to give humanoid figures imported into Blender: skin, eyes and mouth shaders using an image set.
 These image sets are usually provided by the figure or character maker.
 The script runs in a panel [ T ] in the context of the the 3D Viewport window.
 Currently - as of 08-Feb-2018 - the most recent version is **FgrShaders50.zip**.